neondatabase/website/content/docs/manage/database-access.md

 ---
 title: Manage database access
-subtitle: Learn how to manage user access to database in your Neon project
+subtitle: Learn how to manage user access to databases in your Neon project
 enableTableOfContents: true
 redirectFrom:
   - /docs/guides/manage-database-access